How to Foil Affirmation Cards with Heidi Swapp's Minc Machine

 Once flat, trim your cards and foil to size.

-Insert your card into the heat protect sleeve, place reactive foil over the area you want to have a metallic finish.
+Insert your card into the heat-protective sleeve and place reactive foil over the area you want to have a metallic finish.

 Make sure there are no wrinkles in the foil and that it's sitting flat over the card.